top of page

 One of the few reasons the Bandits were tied at the half was the play of Ian MacKay, who ran his postseason goal total to 13 – including three scores in the first 30 minutes.
 Buffalo scored most of its goals during that time in flurries, as Saskatchewan piled up the shots.

 “It would have been easy for us to fold up after the first half,” Tavares said.
 “At times they dominated the play.
-They had the ball most of the time.
+They had the ball for the majority of the time.
 But the guys knew what it takes in the second half, and they showed up and they were very determined.”

 The Bandits saved their best flurry for the later stages of the third quarter, taking a 12-11 lead with 4:24 left on Smith’s third goal of the game.
 (He also finished with five assists).
 From there, the game took a completely unexpected turn: the scoring came to a complete standstill.